temporal-sa/agentic-loan-origination/README.md

 - **Environment Configuration**: Configurable LLM settings (Ollama/AWS Bedrock) and Temporal settings (Local/Cloud) via `.env` file

 ## Sequence diagram
 The diagram below shows the end-to-end flow: user submits via Streamlit, Streamlit calls FastAPI which starts a Temporal workflow.
-A worker executes activities (mock APIs and specialist agents), the workflow calls Ollama for a summary/decision, then the system awaits a human-review signal.
+A worker executes activities (mock APIs and specialist agents).
+Documents are processed in parallel using Temporal's fan-out pattern with `asyncio.gather()`.
+The workflow calls Ollama/Bedrock for a summary/decision, then awaits a human-review signal.
 The underwriter approves/rejects via the UI which signals the running workflow.

 ```mermaid
 sequenceDiagram